- Opening Date: 7/07/2021

-The National Air and Space Museum (NASM), Conservation Unit is pleased to announce conservator positions to support the renovation and redesign of our Washington, DC location.
-The candidates will work with a team of conservators to support the ongoing renovation of 23 galleries.
-We are seeking individuals with a diverse range of material experience to support the examination, documentation and treatment of a variety of objects in the NASM collection.
-The collection features artifacts from the 18th century to the present and represents the full range of materials relating to the history of aviation and space exploration.
+The National Air and Space Museum (NASM), Conservation Unit is pleased to announce a museum conservator position to support the renovation and redesign of our Washington, DC location.
+The candidate will work in a team of conservators to provide conservation work to support the ongoing renovation of 23 galleries.
+We are seeking an individual with a diverse range of material experience to support the examination, documentation, and treatment of a variety of objects in the NASM collection.
+The collection features artifacts from the 18th century to the present and represents a full range of materials relating to the history of aviation and space exploration.
 The Emil Buehler Conservation Laboratory has a range of testing and analytical capabilities and partners with other Smithsonian museums to enable access to a wide variety of analytical equipment.

-The primary duty of these positions is to work with a team of conservators to examine, document and treat objects for display in the newly re-designed and upgraded galleries at the Washington, D.C. museum location.
-The candidates will work with team members and curators to provide exhibition design needs, environmental requirements and mount recommendations.
+Primary duty of this position is to work with a team of conservators to examine, document and treat objects for display in the newly re-designed and upgraded galleries at the Washington D.C. museum location.
+The candidate will work with gallery team members and curators to provide exhibition design needs, environmental requirements, and mount recommendations.
 Both large and small artifacts will require varying levels of treatment and preservation.
-Collaboration with unit colleagues in the preservation and restoration unit will be undertaken on larger team projects.
-The conservation team meets regularly to ensure deadlines for gallery installs are on track and to work as a unit to problem solve and determine solutions to treatment challenges.
-All documentation will be entered using into The Museum System artifact catalogue and database at NASM.
-Administrative support for the conservation unit and the project include identifying and purchasing supplies and equipment related to treatment needs; working with volunteers; participating in NASM and Smithsonian wide safety program as required; and collaboration with NASM colleagues.
+Collaboration with unit colleagues in the Collections Division will be undertaken on larger team projects.
+The conservation team meets regularly to ensure deadlines for gallery installs are on track and to work as a unit to problem solve and determine solutions to challenging treatments.
+All documentation will be recorded using The Museum System artifact catalogue and database at NASM.
+Administrative support for the conservation unit and the project include identifying and purchasing supplies and equipment related to treatment needs; working with volunteers; participating in NASM and Smithsonian wide safety programs as required; and collaboration with NASM colleagues.

-The ideal candidate will have completed graduate level training in museum conservation.
-Skills in materials science, conservation treatment, chemistry or related subjects in addition to digital photography and technical writing are required.
+Basic Requirements: The ideal candidate will have completed graduate level training in museum conservation.
+Skills in materials science, conservation treatment, chemistry, or related subjects in addition to digital photography and technical writing are required.
 Professional Associate status in the American Institute for Conservation or working toward this level is desired.
 Qualifications will need to be met at the IS-11 level.

 Some jobs require a security clearance.
 The security clearance level depends on the type of access to the classified information and secure facilities that you’ll need to perform your job.